Superalgos/Superalgos/README.md

 ```
 2. Follow the in-app Welcome Tutorial to learn the basics.

+## Full Instalation Guide

+If you need more detailed, step-by-step instructions on how to install Superalgos, find them at the [Documentation Site](https://docs.superalgos.org/suite-download-and-set-up.html)

 ## Uninstall

 Superalgos does not write anything outside the Superalgos folder.
 To completelly uninstall the software, just delete the Superalgos folder.